fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

 ## Example

-Here is an example of work flow that you will be using.
+Here is an example of the workflow that you will be using.

-Assume that your upstream repository use **master** branch as primary branch (as well as your forked repository) and you will be working on a branch named **some-issue**.
+Assume that your upstream repository uses the **master** branch as the primary branch (as well as your forked repository), and you will be working on a branch named **some-issue**.

 1. Fork the repository